morrislaptop/wordpress-capistrano/README.md

 * wordpress:db:pull - Exports your remote database and imports it on your local
 * wordpress:db:deploy - Uploads the <database name>.sql in your version control and imports in on remote
 * wordpress:uploads:sync - Synchronises your local and remote wp-content/uploads folder so that you have all assets
+* wordpress:uploads:push - Pushes your local wp-content/uploads folder to the remote.
+* wordpress:uploads:pull - Pulls the remote wp-content/uploads folder to your local installation.
 * wordpress:paths - Updates WordPress paths to match latest release folders

 You can run any of these by issuing the following commands..